tcapelle/gpt_translate/README.md

 ## Weave Tracing

-The library does a lot! keepins track of every piece of interaction is necessary.
+The library does a lot! keeping track of every piece of interaction is necessary.
 We added [W&B Weave](wandb.me/weave) support to trace every call to the model and underlying processing bits.

 You can pass a project name to the CLI to trace the calls: